Light Dark

 Let’s take a look at the details of each step.

-The team must have a good overview of the mobile app development process before you begin.
+The team must have a good overview of the mobile app development process before it begins.

 Here’s a checklist of tasks involved in this phase: